DanielleSinnett/AgentBasedModelling/Introduction.md

-This is the first version of the agent based modelling portfolio.
-It sets up two agents, walks them one step in a 100 x 100 grid and calculates the Euclidian distance between them.
+# Introduction

+This is an online portfolio for an agent based model developed as part of the *Programming for GIS* module at the University Leeds.

+The final code can be found here: [GitHub] (https://daniellesinnett.github.io/finalmodel.py)

-To run it:
+To run the code please:

-1. Download this file from here: [GitHub] (https://daniellesinnett.github.io/model.py)
+1. Download the file from the above link
 2. Open it with the Python Shell
 3. Select Run, then Run Module

-This will display the starting locations of the variables at 50 50, the the location of agents 1 and 2 after walking one step from randomly generated starting locations, and the distance between them.
+You can see how the code has evolved over the course of the exercises here: [GitHub] (https://daniellesinnett.github.io/versions)

+# About me

+The author is Dr Danielle Sinnett.

+Danni is a researcher in the Centre for Sustainable Planning and Environments at the University of the West of England, Bristol.
+She is an environmental scientist with expertise in urban green infrastructure and the greening of brownfield and contaminated land.
+Danni is learning Geographical Information Systems to help her develop her futher her research.